rithreaksa/cooper_client/README.md

 * Add a "Remember Me" option so the user don't need to sign in every time they change or refresh page
 * BMI calculator
 * The ability to send the performance data to, for example, an Email.
+* Fix bug.
+When you refresh background color switches to white